 Harvard Medical School Residency Program in Otolaryngology

-The Harvard Otolaryngology Residency Program provides well-balanced, complete otolaryngology training at four clinical venues: Massachusetts Eye and Ear Infirmary, an ophthalmology and otolaryngology specialty hospital; Brigham and Women's Hospital and Beth Israel Deaconess Medical Center, two general tertiary care hospitals that together comprise the Longwood Rotation; and Boston Children's Hospital, a pediatrics specialty hospital.
+The Harvard Otolaryngology Residency Program provides complete otolaryngology training at four clinical venues: Massachusetts Eye and Ear Infirmary, an ophthalmology and otolaryngology specialty hospital; Brigham and Women's Hospital and Beth Israel Deaconess Medical Center, two general tertiary care hospitals that together comprise the Longwood Rotation; and Boston Children's Hospital, a pediatrics specialty hospital.

 The Department of Otolaryngology at the Harvard Medical School has a long tradition in clinical care, research and teaching.
 Formal educational efforts began in 1830 for what would be called "residents" today.
 The Departments of Otology and Laryngology were combined as a single academic department in 1932.
 Today, the Department is comprised of faculty at four clinical venues.